openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 Parameters:

-- directoryPath: [String](../../core/core_package_api/core_package_structs.md#struct-string) - Directory path in string format.
+- directoryPath: [String](../../core/core_package_api/core_package_structs.md#struct-string) - The directory path string.

 Return Value:

-- [Path](./fs_package_structs.md#struct-path) - Path corresponding to the temporary directory.
+- [Path](./fs_package_structs.md#struct-path) - The path corresponding to the temporary directory.

 Exceptions:

-- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception when the directory doesn't exist or creation fails for other reasons.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception if the directory does not exist or creation fails for other reasons.
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception when the directory is empty or contains null characters.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the directory is empty or contains null characters.

 ### static func isEmpty(Path)